kubescape/kubescape.io/docs/blog/posts/kubescape-incubation/kubescape-incubation.md

 # Kubescape's Journey to Incubation: Celebrating our Community and a Secure Kubernetes Future

 We are thrilled to share that Kubescape has officially been accepted as a CNCF Incubating project.
 This milestone is a significant achievement for the project.
-Kubescape began in 2021 with a mission to provide comprehensive security for Kubernetes environments.
-The goal was to facilitate shift-left security, the result is so much more.
+Kubescape began in 2021 as a fun project to scan for compliance with NSA-CISA Kubernetes hardening guidelines.
+What started as a security scanner, helping Devlopers and DevOps teams implement better Kubernetes security practices, evolved into a full security platform.
+Still helping security Kubernetes environments 😉

 From the very beginning, Kubescape was built with the cloud-native community in mind.
 It started as a simple CLI tool designed to check cluster configurations against NSA-CISA Kubernetes Hardening Guidance.
 Over time, with the support of a rapidly growing community, Kubescape has evolved into one of the most complete open-source solutions for Kubernetes security.
 We are proud to have contributed to its development alongside contributors in the Kubescape community, and to see so many adopters leveraging Kubescape in their day-to-day workflows.